SharpSight44/SharpSight44/README.md

 ### Welcome!  👋

-My Name Is Leo Living Headquatered in Miami, FL
+My Name Is Leo From Beautiful Miami, FL

 <!--
 **SharpSight44/SharpSight44** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.